awslabs/aws-encryption-sdk-specification/proposals/2020-06-26_decrypt-max-header-size-max-body-size/proposal.md

 The message format contains the following highly-bounded variable length fields:

 1. The Encrypted Content field in an unframed message.
-    The message format allows this to be up to 2^64 - 1 bytes (16 EiB) however in implementation this is actually limited to 2^36 - 32 bytes (~64 GiB) due to restrictions in the algorithm suite.
+    The message format allows this to be up to 2^36 - 32 bytes (~64 GiB).
     For some implementations this is further restricted (e.g. Java arrays cannot have more than 2^31 - 1 members).
     In order to decrypt an unframed message,